 This report highlights some of our key successes since the grant kicked off in October 2020.
 Despite the many challenges we have experienced over the past few years, including the COVID-19 pandemic and the CZU lightning complex fires, our grant partners have remained diligent working towards meeting our overarching goals.
-In the next few pages of this report, you can read about our collective achievements through September 2023.
+In the next few pages of this report, you can read about our collective achievements through September 2024.

-We are currently in our fourth year of the grant, and have been working with our partners to understand the practices that have resulted in the most impact towards racial equity and collectively facilitate institutionalization of those practices.
+We entered into our fifth year of the grant in October 2024 and have been working with our partners to understand the practices that have resulted in the most impact towards racial equity and collectively facilitate institutionalization of those practices.

-Lydia Iyeczohua Zendejas April 2024
+Lydia Iyeczohua Zendejas January 2025